anantnrg/Aceelectron/README.md

 :heavy_check_mark:  Transparent/Translucent Window
 </br>

-:x:  Create Node.js package installable via npm
+:black_square_button:  Create Node.js package installable via npm
 </br>

-:x: Add electron_builder or electron_forge packager
+:black_square_button: Add electron_builder or electron_forge packager

 ## Known Bugs
 :heavy_check_mark: The position of the icon on the titlebar changes when padding or margin is applied to another component in the body.

+## Contributing
+If you find a bug or issue please create and Issue so that myself or the community can fix it.If you want to just make this project even more awesome, feel free to create a Pull Request with your changes 🙂.